-- the start date of this cover, or - the re-start date of this cover. - The 'start date' of Funeral Expenses cover is as shown in your Policy Schedule. - If we agree to re-start the insurance agreement after it has ended, then the 're-start' date is the date we accept the re-start.
+- > the date you became eligible to join the nib nz insurance limited Kiwi Cover insurance provided by your employer, or - > the re-start date of this cover. - If we agree to re-start the insurance agreement after it has ended, then the 're-start' date is the date we accept the re-start.
 We'll send you a notice advising you of the re-start.